-The directors submit themselves for re-nomination and re-election at regular intervals of at least once every three years.
+The NC reviewed the independence of the independent Directors as mentioned in the earlier section.
+It also reviewed the renomination of those Directors who retire by rotation in accordance with the Company's Articles of Association.
 Pursuant to Article 91 of the Company's Articles of Association, one-third of the Board directors are to retire from office by rotation and be subject to re-election at the Company's Annual General Meeting ("AGM").
-In addition, Article 97 of the Company's Articles of Association provides that a newly appointed director must retire and submit himself for re-election at the next AGM following his appointment.
+In this respect, the NC has recommended that the following Directors, who are retiring by rotation pursuant to the Company's Articles of Association be re-elected as Directors at the Company's forthcoming AGM:-